ggrossvi/HibernateRecipes/README.md

-Using Hibernate, classes are mapped to a database, a connection is established and the instances is commited to the database.
+Using Hibernate, classes are mapped to a database, a connection is established, and instances are committed to the database.